phpbench/phpbench/docs/benchmark-runner.rst

     $ phpbench run /path/to/HashBench.php --assert="stat: mode, value: 10"

 This will assert that ALL variants must have a mode less than 10.
-For more information on assertions see :doc:`assertions`.
+For more information on assertions see :ref:`assertions`.

 Generating Reports